reskillamericans/info-2021/README.md

 # Program Status

+If you want to reference past-completed courses, they may look like they disappeared on your LMS home page.
+Try clicking the Completed Courses button to see if they are there.

-We are entering week 3 of the program this week.
+We are entering week 4 of the program this week.
 If you are keeping up you should:

 - Be logging into [Slack](reskillamericans.slack.com) to check **#announcements**.
 - Login to the [LMS](reskillamericans.us) (Learning Management System)
 - Selected a Track to focus on and entered the code from **#announcements** to join the LMS group for that track.
-- Completed your first week's assignments.
-If you are not done, you will have until Saturday, April 3rd, to complete them.
+- Completed your 3rd week's assignments.
+If you are not done, you will have until Saturday, April 10th, to complete them.

 **NOTICE**: It's very important that you **complete the Courses assigned to you on time**.
 New courses are usually added to your LMS each Saturday, and you should complete them by the following Saturday.